 300.14 — Disciplinary Actions

-In order to maintain safe and effective learning conditions, it may be necessary to impose disciplinary consequences for behaviors which disrupt the learning environment or pose a danger to students or school personnel.
+In order to maintain safe and effective learning conditions, it may be necessary to impose disciplinary consequences for behaviors that disrupt the learning environment or pose a danger to students or school personnel.
 The following briefly describes the disciplinary actions recognized by the school district and the school board.

 300.15 — Student Detention, Search, and Seizure